manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Ensure reliability as the hiring partner within MakerDAO.

 The hiring market is a double-sided market.
-Providing great candidate experience is just one side of the coin.
+Providing a great candidate experience is just one side of the coin.
 The other side, however, places a requirement on us to be seen by the Core Unit Hiring Managers as _the_  MakerDAO Hiring Agency.

 * Build a network of Subject Matter Experts to help filter and recruit best-in-class talent.
 * Create a central hub for all MakerDAO's hiring needs, which is to be easily accessible by both hiring managers and candidates.